mehulagg/gitlab/doc/user/group/iterations/index.md

 1. Select the **Filter by label** dropdown.
 1. Select the labels you want to group by in the labels dropdown.
    You can also search for labels by typing in the search input.
-1. Click or tap outside of the label dropdown.
+1. Select or tap outside of the label dropdown.
 The page is now grouped by the selected labels.

 ## Disable iterations **(PREMIUM SELF)**